 Beware the keyword

 Digital marketing agencies and traditional content marketers have cut their teeth on search engine optimisation and keyword advertising.
-While this is not defunct when done right (read our SEO tips), there are some serious problems that Tom explains:
+While this is not defunct when done right, there are some serious problems that Tom explains:

 “Because it’s often the only data a marketer can get their hands on, content creators rely too heavily on keyword tools – sometimes taking your audience miles away from what they actually want to read.
 SEO can also be manipulated, and people are paying agencies to try to alter the scoring of topics."